EN

 Reversibility is part of governance

-This means that a well-governed project must be able to clarify, from the outset, the terms for recovery, export, transfer, or return of certain datasets, certain layers, or certain histories when the need arises.
+This means that a well-governed project must be able to clarify, from the outset, the terms for retrieval, export, transfer, or return of certain datasets, certain layers, or certain histories when the need arises.

 This logic is essential to avoid the effect of imposed dependency.
 The client must be able to understand what falls under:

-• the data they provide;
+• the data it provides;

-• data calculated for their use;
+• the data calculated for its use;

-• representations generated within the platform;
+• the representations generated in the platform;

-What this approach concretely changes for our clients
+What this approach changes concretely for our clients

-• making dashboards and maps more reliable;
+• make dashboards and maps more reliable;

 Manage your environmental challenges with precision